How To Plan A Father’s Day Backyard BBQ Dad Will Love

 Before everyone gets too sweaty, full, or sunburned, gather the family for a photo.
 Use the fence, deck, garden, or backyard table as the backdrop.

-Give Dad A Gift He Will Actually Use
+Give Dad a Gift He Will Actually Use

 Father’s Day gifts do not need to be expensive.
 The best ones usually feel personal or fit something Dad already enjoys.